yskoverride/Bit/README.md

-#### App Container
+### App Container

-App Container sounds overwhelming but in Bit its just a class which can saves various kind of values by keys.Think of it as an associative array.
+App Container sounds overwhelming but, in Bit its just a class which can saves various kind of values by keys.Think of it as an associative array.
 Its only purpose is to access objects easily.